rgzafra11/Excel_Sales_Analytics/README.md

 Sales analytics offers valuable insights into sales patterns and performance, allowing AtliQ to make informed, strategic decisions.
 This analysis helps prioritize high-performing products, identify growth opportunities in key regions, and optimize sales strategies to drive profitability.

+Empower businesses to monitor and evaluate their sales activities and performance.

+- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).

+- **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.

 **Insights:**

 - **_Top 10 Products Report:_** Highlights products with the most significant sales increases from 2020 to 2021, providing a snapshot of customer preferences.